ArchiveBox/docs/Setting-up-Authentication.md

 <img src="https://github.com/ArchiveBox/ArchiveBox/assets/511499/024913f0-ad2c-463c-aa4a-eb3d0ec8eb64" alt="Non-admin user permissions are only available to paying ArchiveBox clients" width="200px" align="right">

-> [!IMPORTANT]
-> Make sure to **set up your [Web UI permissions](https://github.com/ArchiveBox/ArchiveBox/wiki/Configuration#public_index--public_snapshots--public_add_view) first** to allow/restrict public access.
-> Configuring advanced auth methods below is pointless if your Web UI permissions allow unrestricted access to guests!
+Use these three options to set up your desired permissions for non-admin guest users:
+- `PUBLIC_INDEX=[True]|False`: Default allows non-logged-in users to see the list of all Snapshots
+- `PUBLIC_SNAPSHOTS=[True]|False`: Default allows non-logged-in users to see archived Snapshot content by default
+- `PUBLIC_ADD_VIEW=True|[False]`: Default doesn't allow non-logged-in users to submit new URLs to archive

-*Note, free ArchiveBox does not currently support setting up non-admin users* with more granular read-only permissions.
+*Note, free ArchiveBox does not currently support setting up **non-admin** users* with more granular read-only permissions.
 We do offer this feature to [paying clients](https://docs.monadical.com/s/archivebox-consulting-services) that hire us to set up a server for their company.
 We use this revenue (from mostly large corporate clients who can afford to pay for things) to support ArchiveBox open source development.

 - [Wiki: Configuration (`PUBLIC_ADD_VIEW`, `PUBLIC_SNAPSHOTS`, `PUBLIC_INDEX`)](https://github.com/ArchiveBox/ArchiveBox/wiki/Configuration#public_index--public_snapshots--public_add_view)
 - [Wiki: Security Overview](https://github.com/ArchiveBox/ArchiveBox/wiki/Security-Overview)